 Dogsledding ride – a must for your Lapland holidays!

-The whole Safari took lasted for 3 hours and cost us 120€/person.
-I highly recommend anyone visiting North of Finland (not just Rovaniemi winter wonderland) to take part in dog or reindeer sledding experience.
+The whole Safari lasted for 3 hours and cost us 120€/person.
+I highly recommend anyone visiting North of Finland (not just Rovaniemi) to take part in dog or reindeer sledding experience.
 You will get tons of positive emotions as well as support local business.
 Many travelers come all the way up here precisely for these trips.

 Other activities in Rovaniemi winter period